Pippa Middleton’s Father-In-Law Being Investigated For Allegedly Raping A Minor

-The father-in-law of Pippa Middleton is currently being investigated by law enforcement officials in regards to the allegations surrounding the accusation that he raped a minor.
+The father-in-law of Pippa Middleton is currently being investigated by law enforcement officials in regard to the allegations surrounding the accusation that he raped a minor.
 The complaint in question was made a year ago, and supposedly happened between the years 1998 and 1999.

-As reported by The London Evening Standard, the 73-year-old is suspected of forcing an underage individual to take part in inappropriate sexual activities.
-The father of James Matthews, a well-known financial adviser, as well as former star of Chelsea F.C.
-Spencer Matthews, was indicted in Paris over said rape report.
+As reported by the London Evening Standard, the 73-year-old is suspected of forcing an underage individual to take part in inappropriate sexual activities.
+The father of James Matthews, a well-known financial adviser, as well as the former star of Chelsea FC, Spencer Matthews, was indicted in Paris over the rape report.

-Yesterday, March 29, Pippa Middleton’s father-in-law was placed under judicial control due to him reportedly raping said underage individual despite having authority over her; essentially; David Matthews was in a position of power when it came to the unnamed minor, thus making this accusation even more severe.
+On March 29, Pippa Middleton’s father-in-law was placed under judicial control due to him reportedly raping an underage individual despite having authority over her.
+Essentially, David Matthews was in a position of power when it came to the unnamed minor, thus making this accusation even more severe.

-Pippa Middleton’s father-in-law has vehemently denied these accusations and, according to a family spokesperson,”unequivocally contests the untrue and scandalous accusation.”
-The 34-year-old English socialite married James Matthews in May of 2017, with the pair going against the suggestions given to them by other royal family members that they should have a “traditional wedding”.
+Pippa Middleton’s father-in-law has vehemently denied these accusations, and according to a family spokesperson,”unequivocally contests the untrue and scandalous accusation.”
+The 34-year-old English socialite married James Matthews in May of 2017, with the pair going against the suggestions given to them by members of the royal family that they should have a “traditional wedding.”
 She proceeded to defy all aforementioned suggestions, wishing to have the wedding of her dreams.

 Pippa Middleton's father-in-law was arrested by French police this week and charged with raping a female minor allegedly in 1998 and 1999. https://t.co/lya2ogo2Uc